yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-components.md

 ### Optional Components
 - One or more **Tyk Pumps** can be deployed within the Control Plane to export analytics data (request/response logs) to your [data sink of choice]({{< ref "/tyk-stack/tyk-pump/other-data-stores.md" >}}) for further analytics and visualisation.
-- A **Tyk Developer Portal** can be added to (TODO: enhance the end-user experience when accessing your APIs).
+- A **Tyk Developer Portal** can be added to expose a facade of your APIs and then allow third-party developers to register and use your APIs.

 ## Data Plane
 {{< img src="/img/mdcb/mdcb-data-plane.png" width="800" height="975"  alt="The Tyk Data Plane" >}}
 (TODO: API Consumers or API end-users?)